OpenTranslationBible/open-bible/en-GB/11.1 Kings/md/1-kings-06.md

 ## 1 Kings 6:9

-So he built the house and finished it;
+Thus, he constructed the house and completed it;
 and he covered the house with beams and planks of cedar.

 ## 1 Kings 6:10